daniel-vuky/nodejs-azure-pod-remote-cli/README.md

 ```

 **Contributing**
-This is simple tool to supporting test team and the developer who didn't have permission to access server to open the adminer and find the log
+This is simple tool to supporting my team who didn't have permission to access server to open the adminer and find the log

 **License**
 This project is licensed under the MIT License - see the LICENSE file for details.